 - I. PCCW indirectly held these interests through Asian Motion Limited, a company wholly-owned by PCCW. - II.
-These interests represented (i) PCGH's beneficial interests in 118,093,122 Shares; and (ii) PCGH's interests (through itself and its controlled corporations, being its wholly-owned subsidiaries, Borsington Limited, Pacific Century International Limited, Pacific Century Group (Cayman Islands) Limited and Anglang Investments Limited, which together controlled 88.63% of the issued share capital of PCRD) in 284,071,850 Shares held by PCRD. - III.
+These interests represented (i) PCGH's beneficial interests in 18,933,724 Shares; and (ii) PCGH's interests (through itself and its controlled corporations, being its wholly-owned subsidiaries, Borsington Limited, Pacific Century International Limited, Pacific Century Group (Cayman Islands) Limited and Anglang Investments Limited, which together controlled 88.63 per cent of the issued share capital of PCRD) in 189,381,234 Shares held by PCRD. - III.
 On April 18, 2004, Li Tzar Kai, Richard transferred the entire issued share capital of PCGH to Ocean Star Management Limited as trustee of The Ocean Unit Trust and The Starlite Unit Trust.
 The entire issued share capital of Ocean Star Management Limited was held by OS Holdings Limited.
 The Ocean Trust and The Starlite Trust held all units of The Ocean Unit Trust and The Starlite Unit Trust respectively.
-Star Ocean Ultimate Limited was the discretionary trustee of The Ocean Trust and The Starlite Trust.
+Star Ocean Ultimate Limited was the discretionary trustee of The Ocean Trust and The Starlite Trust. - IV.
+On November 4, 2013, Star Ocean Ultimate Limited became a controlled corporation of Star Ocean Ultimate Holdings Limited. - V. Fung Jenny Wai Ling and Huang Lester Garson were deemed to be interested in such Shares under the SFO as each of them controlled the exercise of one-third or more of the voting power at general meetings of each of Ocean Star Investment Management Limited, OS Holdings Limited and Star Ocean Ultimate Holdings Limited. - VI.
+Unicom indirectly held these interests through China Unicom Group Corporation (BVI) Limited, a company wholly-owned by Unicom.